Our 2021 Nautilus Season!

 Each of our reviewers and judges has been through our in-depth training program that addresses all phases of reviewing and evaluating Nautilus books.
-Each reviewer has been carefully interviewed, is required to attend our annual Reader's Workshop, and is paid a stipend for their participation in the assessment process.
+Each reviewer has been carefully interviewed, is required to attend our annual Reader's Workshop (or tutorial session online), and is paid an honorarium stipend for their participation in the assessment process.

 Gold and Silver Awards, and one Grand Winner Award are given to print books of exceptional merit that make a literary and heartfelt contribution to spiritual growth, green values & sustainability, high-level wellness, responsible leadership and positive social change & social justice, as well as to the worlds of art, creativity and inspiration.